Raleigh–Durham International Airport: Founding

 The new Raleigh–Durham Airport opened on May 1, 1943, with flights by Eastern Airlines.
 The passenger terminal was built from materials remaining after the construction of four barracks for the Army Air Forces Air Technical Service Command airfield.
 The three runways the airport had in 1951 are still visible on the southeast side of the airport: 4500-ft runway 5, 4500-ft runway 18 and 4490-ft runway 14.

 After World War II, Capital Airlines joined Eastern at RDU; Piedmont Airlines arrived in 1948.
 The April 1957 Official Airline Guide shows 36 departures a day: twenty Eastern, eight Capital and eight Piedmont.
 Nonstop flights did not reach beyond Washington, Atlanta, or the Appalachians (but Eastern started a Super Constellation nonstop to Newark in 1958).
 The next airline (aside from United's takeover of Capital in 1961) was Delta Air Lines in 1970.
 In April 1969, nonstops didn't reach beyond New York or Atlanta, and Chicago was the only nonstop west of the Appalachians.
 RDU's first scheduled jets were Eastern 727s in 1965.

+Like many airports in the southern United States, it was operated as segregated facility with separate waiting areas for "White" and "Colored" people.
+It was later desegregated in the 1960s in response to protests by students at local universities.

-In the 1970s, the last decade before airline deregulation, Piedmont connected RDU to Charlotte, Greensboro, New Bern, Norfolk, Richmond, Rocky Mount, Washington, Wilmington and Winston-Salem.
-United flew to Asheville, Charlotte, Huntsville and Newark, while Eastern flew to Atlanta, Charlotte, Miami, New York, Philadelphia, Richmond and Washington, and Delta flew to Chicago and Greensboro.
+In the 1970s, the last decade before airline deregulation, Piedmont connected RDU to the North Carolina cities of Asheville, Charlotte, Greensboro, New Bern, Rocky Mount, Winston-Salem, and Wilmington.
+It also connected to Norfolk, Virginia; Richmond, Virginia; and Washington, among others.
+United flew to Asheville, Charlotte, Huntsville, and Newark, while Eastern flew to Atlanta, Charlotte, Miami, New York, Philadelphia, Richmond, and Washington, and Delta flew to Chicago and Greensboro.

-After deregulation, Allegheny Airlines arrived in 1979, and by 1985 Trans World Airlines, American Airlines, Ozark, People Express, New York Air and Pan Am had all put in appearances.
+After deregulation, Allegheny Airlines arrived in 1979, and by 1985 Trans World Airlines, American Airlines, Ozark Air Lines, People Express, New York Air and Pan Am had all put in appearances.

+Terminal 1, previously known as Terminal A, was first opened in 1982.
+Runway 5L/23R was completed in 1986.